BrettOrmsby/fris/README.md

 #### \<file_path_or_glob\>

-The location of the file to complete the finding and replacing on.
+The location of the file to complete the finding and replacing.
 You can also enter a glob to replace occurrences in multiple files:

 ```bash
 fris "src/**/*.ts" "code" "codeSnippet" -i "string.**"